ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/step3.md

 3 actionable tasks: 3 executed
 ```

 Our test is now passing.
-This gives us a safety net and the confidence to now be able to go back and begin refactoring the code in our `Student` class.
+This gives us a safety net and the confidence to now be able to go back and begin refactoring the code in our `Student` and `StudentTest` classes.

 We have successfully completed the first two stages of TDD: